8 Tips and Tricks for Appium Android Tests

 Enabling The Mouse Pointer Location On Android

-The mouse pointer in Android Device Monitor is hidden/not visible while capturing UI element locators.
-To view the mouse pointer location, you need to enable Pointer Location from the Developer Options.
+The mouse pointer remains hidden in Android Device Monitor during UI element locator capture.
+To make the pointer visible, enable Pointer Location in Developer Options.

 Process For Capturing Screenshots On Test Failure